 China is well-known for its lavish arts as well as interesting pastimes.
-Here we have selected some highly representative examples among our culture seminars and activities.
+Here we have selected some highly representative examples among our culture activities.

 Shadow play is a Chinese folk art form.
 The production of fine shadow play is a combination of drama, music and other artistic means to form the performance.
 It has a long history and is also the earliest introduction of Western traditional Chinese art.
 In this culture activity, you will learn the history and manufacturing process of Shadow puppets.
 You can also enjoy a professional show of shadow play and even tell your own story with the shadow puppets on the stage!

 Pottery in ancient times was used in daily necessities, compared to today it n general is seen as more of a crafts collection.
 China (as one of the four ancient civilizations) has made outstanding contributions to the progress and development of human society, among which is the invention and development of ceramics.

 Our master said to us, the English word-“china” is not only the meaning of China herself, but also the meaning of ceramics, clearly shows that China is the “hometown of ceramics.”
 Although it is different from the pottery, there are close relations between them.
 Pottery has always been one of the earliest works of art in China.

 In the pottery making seminar, Aupairia will bring you to the pottery workshop and guide you through the art of crafting pottery with your own hands.